-If you don't have your copy of the Provider Directory, you can request a copy from Member Services.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
+Requests for hard copy provider directories will be mailed to you within three business days.

 Section 4 - Your monthly costs for our plan